padawan-php/padawan.php/README.md

 Roadmap
 -------

-As of now this plugin sucks, but I'm working hard on it and these features are now in progress:
+As of now this plugin can do basic things now in progress:

-* Fix bugs with symbol type detection
+* Fix interfaces parsing
 * Fix plugin user interface
-* Add doc-comment parsing
-* Add class inheritance indexing
+* Add plugins for editors(vim, emacs)
 * Add plugins support
 * Add symfony2 plugin